A yummy do-it-yourself dog food recipe for French Bulldogs

 2. While that’s boiling, shred/chop the veggies.

 3. Cook ground beef with olive oil.
-Drain excess juices and rinse.
+Drain excess juices.

 4. Mix everything together!
 No need to cook the veggies.
-Overcooking the vegetables removes the natural nutrients.
-The cooked meat and whole grain will soften them up a bit.
+Overcooking vegetables removes the natural nutrients.
+The heat from the cooked meat and whole grain will soften the vegetables up a bit.